 Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

-Labor: 1.0The cost of diagnosing the B1102 BUICK code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the B1102 Buick code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 When the ignition switch is turned to ON, the Sensing and Diagnostic Module (SDM) will perform turn-on test to diagnose critical malfunctions within SDM itself.

 Upon passing these test ignition and deployment loop voltages are measured to ensure that they are within their normal voltage ranges.
 The SDM monitors the voltages at the driver low and the passenger low to detect shorts to ground or voltage in the deploy loops.

 The SDM checks the wiring connection to each inflator by letting the infinitesimal current flow through the internal circuit and verify the resistance.
 But if the voltage is out of range, SDM is unable to check the airbag system properly.